 Describe what you do at Grace.

 I serve as an elder, specifically as the Vice Chairman.
-My ministry right now is with the youth of our church.
+My ministry right now is in the Centerpoint Fellowship Group as well as leading the Rocklin Community Group.
 I am also involved in leading music for our Sunday services.

 What experience, education, and/or work background do you bring with you to Grace?

-I teach Advanced Placement Economics and Psychology at Rocklin High School, where I have worked for 23 years.
+I teach Advanced Placement Economics and Psychology at Rocklin High School, where I have worked for over 25 years.
 Before that I earned my Bachelor's degree in History from UCLA, as well as a Master's in Secondary Education.

 What are you most passionate about when it comes to ministry?